Interactive Coloring Book

 The Module Human-Computer Interaction is an elective compulsory module for practical computer science.
-The module is offered as a lecture with an accompanying practical project of 6 ECTS (2VL + 2PR).
+The module is offered as a lecture with an accompanying practical project of 6 ECTS (2VL + 2P), lecture and practical assignments.
 The expected workload is 180 hours with an 56 hours of expected attendance time.
 The module involves independent project work in small teams.

 The students can explain the basics of image processing and know which algorithms exist for the basic tasks in image processing and how these are applied.

 The students can apply basic methods of image processing they learned in the lecture to solve simple problems.

 - can name basic characteristics of digital media

 - can explain the most common methods for encoding and compressing images, video and audio

 - can describe basic procedures for image enhancement, feature extraction, feature description, image analysis and image comprehension.